LukeTHill1/stock_anaylsis/README.md

 ## Future Work

-Going forward, we could improve this project by doing the folling:
+Going forward, we could improve this project by doing the following:

 * Creating a way to display multiple stocks at once for comparison
 * Find a way to test the accuracy of our prediction to improve the accuracy of our linear regression model